hxzrx/cl-speedy-lifo/README.md

 cl-speedy-lifo is a portable, non-consing, optimized lifo queue (stack) implementation, which is inspired by cl-speedy-queue <https://github.com/zkat/cl-speedy-queue>.

+This library provides both thread unsafe and safe versions of lifo queues.

 # API

+Unsafe LIFO and safe LIFO have the same apis but in different packages, cl-speedy-lifo and cl-speedy-lifo-safe, respectively.

 *[function]* `make-queue size`